kfirc/blooming-wanderer-map/memory-bank/integrations.md

 - The database is managed and hosted by Supabase, with access via RESTful API and client SDK.
 - Supabase types are used for type safety in service and data layers.
 - The database schema is defined in `src/integrations/supabase/types.ts`.
+- The latest Supabase types are also available in `memory-bank/supabase_types_latest.ts` for up-to-date reference when inserting or updating DB data.
 - All main tables include `created_at` and `updated_at` timestamps for record tracking.
 - Key relationships:
   - `bloom_reports` references `locations` (via `location_id`) and `users` (via `user_id`).